spikegrobstein/flatironschool-deployment_lecture/lecture.md

 Ensure that `Capfile` and `config/deploy.rb` are both added to your git repository and committed.

+### SSH Keys and Github Private Repositories

+#### Generate your ssh keys

+In the event that you're deploying your application from a private Github repository, you'll need to generate what is called a "deploy key."
+Because the repository is not publicly available, your server needs a way to authenticate with Github to download your repository.
+Deploy keys enable this by allowing your Github to identify your server and process the deployment without you needing to type in your Github username and password.

+To do this, we'll generate they public/private key pair and post the public one in the project's settings on Github.

+To generate the keys, type the following command on your server:

+    ssh-keygen -t rsa -b 4096

+When running that command, `ssh-keygen` will prompt you for the location of the files and an optional password for the key. **Do not set a password on this key.** Doing so defeats the purpose of creating the key in the first place and you will be forced to type it every time you use the key.
+You can safely press enter to choose the defaults to each of the three questions.

+#### About ssh keys

+What the above options in the commandline mean are:

+ * create a key with the type of "RSA"
+ * make the key size 4096 bits

+RSA is a global standard for encryption and in very wide use.
+There are other types that you could use, but RSA is preferred by convention.

+A 4096 bit key is *very* strong.
+The filesize tradeoff for such a strong key is acceptible in today's age of ubiquitous broadband and high-speed servers and workstations.
+In the past days of dial-up internet connections, your typical key size would be 1024 bit or smaller since the keys are used when negotiating the initial connection and identifying the user, so having a larger key size would increase the amount of time it takes for the first connection.
+Today, this overhead is barely measureable.

+'ssh-keygen' will generate 2 files:

+ * `~/.ssh/id_rsa` -- your *private* RSA key
+ * `~/.ssh/id_rsa.pub` -- your *public* RSA key

+Your public key is ok to share and even publicly post.
+It's your public identity and what is used to verify that you are you when you use your private key.
+Your private key should not be transferred off your server or shared at any time.
+In the event that either key is lost, you should delete the other and generate new ones.

+#### Adding your key to Github

+Add your key to Github by going to your repository's page on Github and clicking the **Settings** link.
+In that screen, you'll see a link to **Deploy Keys**.
+Click that and click the **Add deploy key** button.

+On your server, you can dump the contents of `id_rsa.pub`, your public key, to the terminal by using the following command:

+    cat ~/.ssh/id_rsa.pub

+Then, using your mouse, select the entire key, including `ssh-rsa` at the beginning all the way through to your `username@host` comment at the end.

+You can then paste that into the **Key** field on Github and click **Add key** to add the key.
+You'll be prompted for your password, so enter that and you're ready to begin preparing your deployment!

+You don't need to fill in a Title for the key as Github will be smart and take your `username@host` part from the public key and use that as the title.

 ### Preparing the deployment

 Capistrano has a full deployment framework built in and with the above configuration, it has